Laguna Negra, Catamarca: Climate, vegetation and fauna

 The climate at Laguna Negra is cold, arid with strong winds.
 Temperature is highly variable, ranging between 30 to -10 C in summer and between 8 to -30 C in winter.

 Annual precipitation is less than 250 mm/year and falls mainly as snow.
 Evidence from other lakes in the region suggests that the environment was wetter than today between about 15,000–14,000 and 13,500–11,300 years before becoming dry during the middle Holocene.
 After about 4,000 years BP precipitation has increased again.
 Presently, the climate is dominated by the South Pacific High anticyclone which draws dry air into the region.
 During summer, an Atlantic anticyclone conversely transports moister and warmer air to the area, resulting in the formation of convective clouds and precipitation.

-Climatic conditions together with high UV radiation limit the complexity of life at Laguna Negra, in particular of nonmicrobial life.
+Climatic conditions together with the thin atmosphere at high elevations and high UV radiation limit the complexity of life at Laguna Negra, in particular of nonmicrobial life.
 In this sector of the Andes, peatlands are the key ecosystems, with the dominant plant species being Distichia muscoides, Oxychloe andina and Plantago rigida as well as graminoids and grasses.
 Mites are their most important fauna.
 Salt marsh grasses of the genus Spartina grow at the southern end of the lake, and copepods have been observed in ponds; both are linked to areas with lower salinity.
+The lakes are an important bird conservation site, and were added to the "South Sub-site of the Ramsar Sites, Lagunas Altoandinas y Puneñas de Catamarca" Ramsar Site in 2009.